charliecalvert/JsObjects/JavaScript/React/README.md

 ## AI Promise Sample Preferred

+// How can I wait for this call to exec to finish?

 This is the preferred way to write the code.
 It is more readable and easier to understand.